 Funded by an Arts Council Covid-19 Crisis Response Award.

-On the first Saturday of every month Caitríona dresses up and performs a short concert of beautiful unaccompanied songs from her room.
-Medieval, traditional Irish, Scottish, English, American…always finding music to be happy about!
+Every Saturday during lockdown, Caitríona dressed up and performed a short concert of beautiful unaccompanied songs from her room.
+Medieval, traditional Irish, Scottish, English, American… always finding music to be happy about!

-These performances are also archived on Caitríona’s YouTube channel.
+These performances are archived on Caitríona’s YouTube channel.

 Norman Lebrecht of Slipped Disc and Robert Hugill of Planet Hugill have featured Eric Fraad‘s new short film Love’s Fever on their websites.
 “A compelling piece of singer-acting, treat yourself.”
 Norman Lebrecht – Slipped Disc “…remarkably prescient” Robert Hugill – Planet Hugill Based on the song Deh Lassa La Mia Vita from the end of […]